WesleyFalize/Blog/content/posts/Getting started with a Hugo blog.md

 ---
+description: This shows the process of getting started with a blog and how I've done it.
+summary: In this blog i talk about what i finally set up to get started with blogging
+ShowToc: true
+TocOpen: false
+draft: false
 title: Getting started with a Hugo blog
 date: 2025-01-13T00:00:00.000Z
 author: Wesley Falize
-description: This shows the process of getting started with a blog and how I've done it.
-summary: In this blog i talk about what i finally set up to get started with blogging
-tags:
 categories:
   - Blog
-series:
+series: content/series/Getting-started-with-a-blog.md
-  - Getting started with a blog
-ShowToc: true
-TocOpen: false
-draft: false
 ---

 # Getting started with a Hugo blog